Energy efficiency for more sustainable homes

-Many people who live in the suburbs love their neighborhood, but how could we make suburbs more attractive to those who do not (yet) live in there?
+Many people who live in the suburbs love their neighbourhood, but how could we make suburbs more attractive to those who do not (yet) live in there?

 Helsingin Sanomat reported in January that rents have increased in several suburbs in the Helsinki Metropolitan Area.
 Although the suburbs of major cities are heavily populated, their attractiveness often lags behind.
 YIT’s Sustainable Urban Environments barometer revealed that while up to 64 per cent of the respondents live in a suburb or other relatively densely built residential area, only 40 per cent of the urban residents consider a suburb to be the best place to live.
 Is this the case?

 “Researchers still feel that, in general, people living in the suburbs are satisfied with their living environment.
 However, each suburb is different, and people’s needs and wishes also differ, which may be reflected in the research results,” says Jaana Nevalainen, Senior Environmental Adviser, Department of the Built Environment, Ministry of the Environment.

 For a long time, modern urban planning was based on the principle of separating different functions, such as work, housing and services, into their own areas.
 The suburbs were originally reserved for housing, and their strength was nature.
 Nowadays, the aim is to merge the functions, also in the suburbs, through compaction and improved transport connections and other infrastructure, not forgetting the recreational possibilities of local nature.

 In the 21st century, the suburbs have been developed, for example, through the cross-ministerial Suburban development programme that is lead by the Ministry of the Environment (page in Finnish).
 The aim of the development programme that cover’s the largest cities in Finland is to combat the segregation of residential areas, increase the well-being and participation of residents, promote the vitality of residential areas and ensure a good level of services and housing.
 However, the programme does not offer quick wins.